Eric Voegelin: On gnosticism

+Accordingly, Voegelin distinguished between ancient and modern gnosticisms: whereas the former sought salvation in a realm transcending the actual world, the "modern" form aimed to change it immanently (see below).

 Apart from the Classical Christian writers against heresy, his sources on Gnosticism were secondary since the texts of the Nag Hammadi library were not yet widely available.
 For example, Voegelin used Hans Urs von Balthasar, Henri de Lubac, and Hans Jonas.

 Voegelin perceived similarities between ancient Gnosticism and modernist political theories, particularly Communism and Nazism.
 He identified the root of the Gnostic impulse as alienation, that is, a sense of disconnection from society and a belief that this lack is the result of the inherent disorder, or even evil, of the world.
 That alienation has two effects: